ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Jīn Líng, unaware of the petal on his head, glared at his uncle.
 “What is wrong with you this time?”

 Jiāng Chéng also glared at him.
-“Little brat, what did you mean earlier by ‘If he had died’?”
+“Little brat, what did you mean by saying, ‘If he had died’?”

 Then, he thought, “What if Wèi WúXiàn wouldn’t come back again, if he had died...”